 She has a particular interest in supporting women to share their experiences and stories through creative writing.
 In Sheffield she ran a series of ‘listening workshops’ for women, in collaboration with the British Library and Poet in the City.
 Rachel worked in collaboration with midwives, health visitors and local groups of women through the Sure Start centre, inviting women to reflect on experiences which may not have been recorded in the past.

 Rachel often works with groups of women, to invite them to explore creative writing as a means to reflect, heal, tell stories, and connect with other people.
 She has worked with Rotherham Flourish (a mental health charity), for example; the ‘Mums Who Make’ group at Barnsley Museum; and the Storying Sheffield project which invited migrant women to tell their stories.
+Rachel has recently worked as a creative facilitator on several large health projects, including with young people living with OCD, people with chronic cough, researchers and clinicians.
 She always aims to create supportive spaces in which people can share their experiences without judgement.

 Maya is a media artist and an award winning poet and writer who draws on her creative work in radio, poetry, Installation, and video.
 She works collaboratively with workshop participants to create experiences which help people to feel completely involved and absorbed in the work.

 Recent projects include storytelling projects about poverty, race and food injustice (Continent Chop Chop), and (In)visible Women which explored the maternity experience of larger women in Scotland.

 She created an online digital tool with LGBT+ young people at 42nd street, Manchester.
 She has also developed workshops for B Arts (a participatory arts project which involves communities who would not normally engage with the arts), digital media workshops for Roma young women, and young people attending mental health community groups.